Should you teach your dog these seven skills?

 3. Loose-leash walking

-“Walking the dog” is one of the most quintessential dog ownership activities.
+“Walking the dog” is one of the most quintessential dog parent activities.
 But here’s the thing: Our pets aren’t born knowing how to walk politely on a leash!

 • Tend to move at a faster pace than we do